 In addition, if the Issuer enters into resolution, its eligible liabilities (including the Senior Non Preferred Notes) will be subject to bail-in, meaning potential write-down or conversion into equity securities or other instruments, in the order of priority that would apply in judicial liquidation proceedings.
-Because the Senior Non Preferred Notes rank junior to senior preferred obligations, the Senior Non Preferred Notes would be written down or converted in full before any of the Issuer's senior preferred obligations (including any Senior Preferred Notes and any senior notes issued prior to the date of entry into force of Article L.613-30-3-I-4° of the French Monetary and Financial Code (Code monétaire et financier) are written down or converted.
+Because the Senior Non Preferred Notes rank junior to senior preferred obligations, the Senior Non Preferred Notes would be written down or converted in full before any of the Issuer's senior preferred obligations (including any Senior Preferred Notes and any senior notes is sued prior to the date of entry into force of Article L.613-30-3-I-4° of the French Monetary and Financial Code) are written down or converted.
 See "-The Notes and the Notes Guarantees may be subject to write-down, variation, suspension or conversion to equity either in the context of, or outside of, a resolution procedure applicable to the Issuer".

-6.1.3.
-The Senior Notes may be subject to substitution and variation without Noteholder consent.
+13.13.
+The Senior Non Preferred Notes may be subject to substitution and variation without Noteholder consent.

-Subject as provided in Condition 5(q) (Substitution and Variation of Senior Notes), if a MREL/TLAC Disqualification Event has occurred and is continuing, and with respect to Senior Preferred Notes only if "MREL/TLAC Disqualification Event Optional Redemption" is specified in the applicable supplement, the Issuer may, at its option, substitute all (but not some only) of the relevant Series of Senior Notes or vary the terms of all (but not some only) of the relevant Series of Senior Notes without any requirement for the consent or approval of the Noteholders, so that they become or remain Qualifying Notes.
-While Qualifying Notes generally must contain terms that are at least as favorable to Noteholders as the original terms of the Senior Notes, there can be no assurance that the terms of any Qualifying Notes will be viewed by the market as equally favorable, or that the Qualifying Notes will trade at prices that are equal to the prices at which the Senior Notes would have traded on the basis of their original terms.
+Subject as provided in Condition 5(n) (Substitution and Variation of Senior Non Preferred Notes), if a MREL/TLAC Disqualification Event has occurred and is continuing, the Issuer may, at its option, substitute all (but not some only) of the relevant Series of Senior Non Preferred Notes or vary the terms of all (but not some only) of the relevant Series of Senior Non Preferred Notes without any requirement for the consent or approval of the Noteholders, so that they become or remain Qualifying Notes.
+While Qualifying Notes generally must contain terms that are at least as favorable to Noteholders as the original terms of the Senior Non Preferred Notes, there can be no assurance that the terms of any Qualifying Notes will be viewed by the market as equally favorable, or that the Qualifying Notes will trade at prices that are equal to the prices at which the Senior Non Preferred Notes would have traded on the basis of their original terms.